 - testimony from medical experts, who are skilled in determining what caused a particular injury

-If a car crash case goes to trial, the plaintiff has the burden to prove the defendant is negligent “by a preponderance of the evidence.”
+If a car crash case goes to trial, you have the burden to prove the defendant is negligent “by a preponderance of the evidence.”
 This means that it is more likely than not that the defendant was the at-fault driver.
-This standard is far lower than the “beyond a reasonable doubt” standard used in criminal cases.1

 In Nevada, a driver who partially caused a rear-end collision may still be able to sue and recover damages: The only condition is that the other driver be at least 50% at fault.
 Any driver that is more than 50% at fault cannot recover any damages.2